 Each training program will be provided a unique password.
 The program will use that password to log into the system.
 The test will consist of 53 questions on a variety of GI diseases and organs.
 This preliminary round is designed as a group session.
 While there is no limit to the number of trainees who may participate in this group answering the on‐line questions.
 Two rules apply: (1) only fellows‐in‐training may participate, and (2) each training program’s group will be permitted to take the test only one time.
 A composite score will be calculated for each training program, and finalists selected, based on the number of correct responses and additionally factoring in the completion time.
 Programs will have the opportunity to complete part of the test and come back to do the rest without a time penalty.
 However, once a question appears on screen, the clock begins to run.

-The five highest scoring training programs from the on-line preliminary round will be invited to send teams of two trainees each to compete in the final round at the ACG 2018 Annual Meeting and Postgraduate Course in Philadelphia, Pennsylvania on October 6, 2018.
+The five highest scoring training programs from the on‐line preliminary round will be invited to send teams of two trainees each to compete in the final round at the ACG 2019 Annual Meeting and Postgraduate Course in San Antonio, Texas on October 26, 2019.
 All participants will be invited to attend the entire ACG Postgraduate Course.
 The final competition will consist of two rounds of questions before a live audience.
 In the first round, all five teams will compete against one another.
 Round two will consist of the three top scoring teams of that round.
-Each member of the team that wins the competition will be awarded $1,000 toward a round trip ticket to the 2019 ACG Annual Meeting and Postgraduate Course in San Antonio, Texas plus a trophy for the program.
+Each member of the team that wins the competition will be awarded a $1,000 travel grant toward airfare, hotel and grand transportation for the 2020 ACG Annual Meeting and Postgraduate Course in Nashville, Tennessee plus a trophy for the program.

 We encourage your program to participate in this fun and educational program.

 A link to the online competition site, along with the log in information, will be sent to each program director and coordinator in July.
-If you have any questions about the program, contact Valencia Waller at the ACG office (firstname.lastname@example.org or 301-263-9000).
+If you have any questions about the program, contact the ACG office (firstname.lastname@example.org or 301‐263‐9000).